ikester1/Tige-TAPS2/README.md

 There is no appreciable current flowing through the trim switch so any secure means of connection (any kind of connector) should be fine.
 Do not otherwise connect the boat's power or ground to these connections.

 Finally, connect the black box's power and ground to the electrical system.
-The power lead should be connected, most likely, to the same 15A breaker that was powering the original black box (actually, a 10A breaker is probably adequate).
+The heavy power lead should be connected, most likely, to the same 15A breaker that was powering the original black box (actually, a 10A breaker is probably adequate).
+The other, lighter, power lead should be connected to a switched power source.

 # Setup